1. Multi-tenant model

 ISO 13485

-Azora is positioned as ISO 13485-ready: the QMS module ships with CAPA, NCR, change control, audit management, risk register (ISO 14971), traceability matrix, document control, and training records.
+Azora's QMS workflows are ISO 13485-aligned: the solution ships with CAPA, NCR, change control, audit management, risk register (ISO 14971), traceability matrix, document control, and training records.
 Internal QMS uses Azora itself.

 21 CFR Part 11